Reviewable/Reviewable/docs/repositories.md

 When the `settings.yaml` file is used for your repositories, the settings UI in the repositories section of the Reviewable user interface is hidden and a message will be displayed informing you that the settings for that particular repository are managed via the `settings.yaml` file.

 {:.important}
-An error is displayed if your `settings.yaml` file contains any options that are not valid, however Reviewable will continuue using the last settings that were synced with your repository.
+An error is displayed if your `settings.yaml` file contains any options that are not valid, however Reviewable will continue using the last settings that were synced with your repository.

 ### The `settings.yaml` file